Motor-k/Nexusmods-Info-Fetcher/Readme.md

 - **configparser**
   - Part of the Python standard library; used to generate the `modinfo.ini` file with the requested fields.

+- **Pillow**
+  - Used to normalize the images downloaded from nexusmods to prevent fluffy mod manager from having load preview errors.

 ---